 Read more: Cost of travel in Croatia

 Croatia is a small country, and whatever people here produce, they produce it in small quantities.
-All produce is also mostly sold to a domestic market.
+All produce is also mostly sold to a Croatian market.

 This is the reason you've perhaps never heard of Croatian wine or olive oil.
 But let me reassure you, they are of an excellent quality, and must try when in Croatia.
 In fact we highly recommend you to go wine tasting or olive oil tasting.